Bartozzz/bartozzz.github.io/content/blog/compound-components-in-react/index.md

 ### How to create a Compound Component?

-First, let’s start by creating a context that will handle all of the component state:
+First, let’s start by creating a context that will handle all of the component’s state:

 ```jsx
 const TabsContext = createContext({});